Hold Your Breath (2024 film): Plot

 Margaret takes his warnings seriously, even though Rose insists that she had lent him the story, and that he is just trying to intimidate her.
 Margaret moves the family into one room, seals the house, and gradually stops leaving the house.
 She also stops taking her sleeping pills in order to stay alert for Wallace, which causes her to hallucinate and sleepwalk.
-Despite the house's security, strange events begin to occur, such as the girls' bed getting lit on fire during the night and objects moving despite all doors being locked.
+Despite the house's security, strange events begin to occur, such as the girls' bed lighting on fire during the night and objects moving despite all doors being locked.
 Margaret's paranoia increases even though later gossip at the sewing circle indicates that there might be no murdering drifter, and the killer might instead have been the family patriarch.

 Margaret eventually takes the girls to a local dance on the advice of her sister, Esther, as it is rumored around the area that she is going insane, and Margaret is afraid that she will be deemed unfit to raise the girls and they will be taken away from her like Ada was.
 However, at the event, Margaret has a public breakdown, claims that Wallace is a paranormal entity that is attacking her household, and warns the congregation of "The Grey Man."
 Rose takes her back home, where Margaret has a hallucination of Wallace invading the property and shoots his corporeal self.
-In the process, she nearly kills Rose, who begs her to wake up; Rose later discovers that Margaret shot not Wallace, but Esther, who had visited to check on Margaret.
+In the process, she nearly kills Rose, who begs her to wake up; Rose later discovers that Margaret did not shoot Wallace, but Esther, who had visited to check on Margaret.
 Rose tries to escape with Ollie, but a dust storm is rolling in, leaving them trapped.

 As the storm begins, the sheriff arrives, as he had been concerned about Margaret's demeanor since the dance.
 A resigned Rose admits Margaret is unfit, but an insane Margaret stabs him to death before he can take the girls away.
 She tells Rose that since they will execute her for killing him, they all must commit group suicide so they can stay together and join Ada.
 Unable to kill her mother outright, Rose instead tricks her into going out into the storm.
 She tearfully cuts the safety line, leaving Margaret to die in the storm.
 The girls later travel to Philadelphia to reunite with their father.